PhotonicsTUL/PLaSK/doc/xpl.rst

     Definition of a parameter for use in the rest of the file.

-    .. rubric:: Attributes:

-    .. object:: name (required)

-        Name of the parameter (each name must be unique).
+    :attr name (required): Name of the parameter (each name must be unique).

-    .. object:: value (required)

-        Value of the parameter.
+    :attr value (required): Value of the parameter.
 Any valid Python function can be used here, as well as any previously defined parameter.

 Section <materials>